XandrCopyrighted/Cazic/README.md

 ## Features

 - Discord RPC
-- Album art as background (okay this isn't merged yet)
+- Album art as background (Isn't merged)
 - Playlist support
-- Can become the system handler for media files (okay this isn't merged either)
+- Can become the system handler for media files (Isn't merged)
-- Keyboard shortcuts to efficiently manage what's playing (partial support as of right now)
+- Keyboard shortcuts to efficiently manage what's playing (Partial support)
-- Loop, shuffle, everything you would expect from a modern music player
+- Loop, shuffle, everything you would expect from a modern music player (Isn't merged)
 - Memory safety with Rust 🦀🦀🦀

 and much more!